-- 4.2.8.1 Further to the provisions of Section 37 of the Air Navigation Regulations, the operator shall establish aerodrome operating minima for each aerodrome to be used in operations and the method of determination of such minima shall require approval by CAAF.
-Such minima shall not be lower than any that may be established for such aerodromes by the State of the Aerodrome, except when specifically approved by that State. - Note: This Standard does not require the State of the Aerodrome to establish aerodrome operating minima. - 4.2.8.1.1 Further to the provisions of Section 38A of the Air Navigation Regulations, CAAF may approve operational credit(s) for operations with aeroplanes equipped with automatic landing systems, a HUD or equivalent displays, EVS, SVS or CVS.
-Such approvals shall not affect the classification of the instrument approach procedure. - Note 1: Operational credit includes: - For the purposes of an approach ban (4.4.1.2), a minima below the aerodrome operating minima; - Reducing or satisfying the visibility requirements; or - Requiring fewer ground facilities as compensated for by airborne capabilities. - Note 2: Guidance on operational credit for aircraft equipped with automatic landing systems, a HUD or equivalent displays, EVS, SVS and CVS is contained in Attachment H and in the Manual of All-Weather Operations (ICAO Doc 9365). - Note 3: Information regarding a HUD or equivalent displays, including references to RTCA and EUROCAE documents, is contained in the Manual of All-Weather Operations (ICAO Doc 9365).
+4.2.8.1 Further to the provisions of Section 37 of the Air Navigation Regulations, the operator shall establish aerodrome operating minima for each aerodrome to be used in operations and the method of determination of such minima shall require approval by CAAF.
+Such minima shall not be lower than any that may be established for such aerodromes by the State of the Aerodrome, except when specifically approved by that State.

+Note: This Standard does not require the State of the Aerodrome to establish aerodrome operating minima.

+- 4.2.8.1.1 Further to the provisions of Section 38A of the Air Navigation Regulations, CAAF may approve operational credit(s) for operations with aeroplanes equipped with automatic landing systems, a HUD or equivalent displays, EVS, SVS or CVS.
+Such approvals shall not affect the classification of the instrument approach procedure. - Note 1: Operational credit includes: - a) For the purposes of an approach ban (4.4.1.2), a minima below the aerodrome operating minima; - b) Reducing or satisfying the visibility requirements; or - c) Requiring fewer ground facilities as compensated for by airborne capabilities. - Note 2: Guidance on operational credit for aircraft equipped with automatic landing systems, a HUD or equivalent displays, EVS, SVS and CVS is contained in Attachment H and in the Manual of All-Weather Operations (ICAO Doc 9365). - Note 3: Information regarding a HUD or equivalent displays, including references to RTCA and EUROCAE documents, is contained in the Manual of All-Weather Operations (ICAO Doc 9365). - 4.2.8.1.2 When issuing a specific approval for the operational credit, the State of the Operator shall ensure that the: - a) aeroplane meets the appropriate airworthiness certification requirements; - b) information necessary to support effective crew tasks for the operation is appropriately available to both pilots where the number of flight crew members specified in the operations manual is more than one; - c) operator has carried out a safety risk assessment of the operations supported by the equipment; - d) operator has established and documented normal and abnormal procedures and MEL; - e) operator has established a training programme for the flight crew members and relevant personnel involved in the flight preparation; - f) operator has established a system for data collection, evaluation and trend monitoring for low visibility operations for which there is an operational credit; and - g) operator has instituted appropriate procedures in respect of continuing airworthiness (maintenance and repair) practices and programmes.